Auztinn/Auztinn/README.md

 - 👋 Hello, I’m @Auztinn
 - 👀 I have a deep rooted love for Web Development
 - 🌱 I am activley learning JavaScript, HTML5 & CSS
 - 💞️ I am currently designing a personal website (https://auztinn.github.io/).
-Yes, it's still a work in progress, but I have been pouring my hear & soul into it.
+Yes, it's still a work in progress, but I have been pouring my heart into it.

 <!---
 Auztinn/Auztinn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.